-(7) Create an open space.
+(7) Create open space.
 Open spaces are always a good way to make intruders hesitant to break cover and expose themselves, so avoid shrubbery where strangers can easily camouflage their way to your house.

 (9) Don’t display valuables.
-Valuables are hot stuffs and can entice a thief, upon seeing them, to calculate his earnings and plan his way in, so be careful not to leave your valuables in the open where passers-by can easily notice them.
+Valuables are hot stuff and can entice a thief, upon seeing them, to calculate his earnings and plan his way in, so be careful not to leave your valuables in the open where passers-by can easily notice them.

 (10) Don’t reveal your security system.
 Keep outsiders guessing, so don’t display security stickers in obvious places of your property where intruders can easily notice and get a clue of any security weakness.